mumoshu/kube-airflow/README.md

 The best way to deploy you DAG is to build a new docker image containing all the DAG and their dependencies.
 To do so, fork this project

+#### Airflow.cfg as ConfigMap

+By default, we use the configuration file `airflow.cfg` hardcoded in the docker image.
+This file uses a custom templating system to apply some environmnet variable and feed the airflow processes with (basically it is just some `sed`).

+If you want to use your own `airflow.cfg` file without having to rebuild a complete docker image, for example when testing new settings, there is a way to define this file in a Kubernetes configuration
+map:

+- you need to define your own `config.yaml` file you will feed `helm install -f` with
+- you need to enable the node `airflow.airflow_cfg.enable: true` to enable it
+- and define your `airflow.cfg` in the node `airflow.airflow_cfg.data`
+  You can see at `airflow/myconfig-with-airflowcfg-configmap.yaml` for an example on how to set it in your `config.yaml` file
+- note it is important to keep the custom templating in your `airflow.cfg` (ex:
+  `{{ POSTGRES_CREDS }}`) or at least keep it aligned with the configuration applyied in your Kubernetes Cluster.

 #### Embedded DAGs

 If you want more control on the way you deploy your DAGs, you can use embedded DAGs, where DAGs